 During the last ten to twenty years waterfront development has been a primary research topic for archaeological projects undertaken in Manhattan, mainly along the East River.
-Excavations undertaken at Crueger's Wharf exposed the remains of a wharf constructed of solid logs notched at the corners (Berger 1989:V-Construction of this wharf dated to 1739/1740. wharves, dating to the mid-eighteenth century, were uncovered during excavation of the Telco Block in 1981.
-At 175 Water Street, another east side site, archaeologists documented the presence of several eighteenth century wharves that were solid raft-like structures (Berger 1989: V-11).
-Another cobb wharf was discovered at the Barclays Bank site (Berger 1989: V-12).
+Excavations undertaken at Crueger's Wharf exposed the remains of a wharf constructed of solid logs notched at the corners (Berger 1989:V-Construction of this wharf dated to 1739/1740.
+10).
+Two cobb wharves, dating to the mid-eighteenth century, were uncovered during excavation of the Telco Block in 1981.
+At 175 Water Street, another east side site, archaeologists documented the presence of several eighteenth century wharves that were solid raft-like structures (Berger 1989:V-11).
+Another cobb wharf was discovered at the Barclays Bank site (Berger 1989:V-12).
 A late eighteenth century cobb wharf was discovered at the Baches Wharf site (Berger 1989:V-12).
-At the Assay site, still another east side site, archaeologists discovered the remains of three cobb wharfs dating To date, the only west side excavation that has to the 1780s. revealed the presence of wharves is Site 1 of the Washington Street Renewal Area (Berger 1989:V-11).
-At this archaeologists discovered a late eighteenth, early nineteenth century cobb wharf.
+At the Assay site, still another east side site, archaeologists discovered the remains of three cobb wharfs dating to the 1780s.
+To date, the only west side excavation that has revealed the presence of wharves is Site 1 of the Washington Street Ürban Renewal Area (Berger 1989:V-11). this At site. archaeologists discovered a late eighteenth, early nineteenth century cobb wharf.